 A simple but powerful piece of photo editing and graphic design software.
-Colorcinch has a large collection of vector graphics, stock photos, and special effects.
+Colorcinch has an extensive collection of vector graphics, stock photos, and special effects.

 - Canva 🖌️

-An easy way to create images, posters, brochures, pamphlets etc. Canva has a huge library of templates and premade elements to build on.
+An easy way to create images, posters, brochures, pamphlets etc. Canva has a vast library of templates and premade elements to build on.

 - Miro 🗒️

-A communal whiteboard that students can use to brainstorm, illustrate thinking processes and design solutions with each other at the same time.
+A communal whiteboard that students can use to brainstorm illustrates thinking processes and design solutions with each other simultaneously.

 - FlipGrid 📹

 A video platform where teachers can pose questions and receive video responses from students.

 Students of a certain age have a natural curiosity for technology, so embracing it can be a perfect strategy to increase learner engagement.
 However, be wary of overdoing it – too many new tools in one go can be distracting for students.

 ‘Flipped learning’ refers to students learning concepts at home, then using class time to actively discuss and solve problems related to the learned concept.
 Think of it as the usual schoolwork and homework relationship just… flipped.